 “How to Fall in Love with Anyone” by Mandy Len Catron.
 I have a confession to make because of the title I picked up this book from library, I was thinking it would be a self-help book about the magic of fall in love with anyone I want to, but actually this book is far from it, this is a memoir.

-Her essay ‘To Fall in Love With Anyone, Do This’ was published in the New York Times Modern Love column in 2015, since I never read Modern Love column in New York Times, I didn’t know her article existed until I read this book.
-As of I know it now, I am going to test the 36 questions out with my date.
+Her essay ‘To Fall in Love With Anyone, Do This’ was published in the New York Times Modern Love column in 2015, I never read Modern Love column in New York Times before, so I didn’t know her article existed until I read this book.
+As of I know it now, maybe it’s a good practice to test the 36 questions out with my date.

 What I think about Modern Love

 That’s what she write, “That experience helped us to think about love not as luck or fate, but as the practice of really bothering to know someone, and allowing that person to know you.
 Being intentional about love seems to suit us well.”

 I believe love is all about luck or fate until I read her book.
 After I read her book and articles, I am thinking that I probably approach love in a wrong way, maybe love is not about luck or fate, it’s about two people really try to work together and open up yourself to the other person for love to bloom.
 It just like plant a flower in a pot, you need to water it and fertilize it to make bloom, but in modern society, it seems like impossible, because we are too busy on your own things and no one is willing to compromise or sacrifice time and energy for the other person.
 I don’t sure if I am just too negative about modern love, or maybe because this is only the case in New York City.